Akridata

 Image based search is great to find examples within a large and diverse dataset of images.

-The UI and flow are very similar to the full image search — all you need to is to activate the toggle button at the top and you will see a grid appear on the desired images (see image below).
-Once the grid is visible, mark the relevant area and click the ‘quick search’ or ‘search’ options.
+The user interface and workflow are similar to full image search.
+Simply activate the toggle button at the top, reveal a grid over your images, mark the relevant area, and click ‘quick search’ or ‘search.’

 Searching for ‘crosswalks’